We offer two main methods of learner registration:

 - disability and/or learning difficulty

 This method is better when the file can be produced automatically from a centre's system.
 These files can contain registration data for one or more classes.
 Automated class entry files are sent using the Upload page of the Secure File Transfer area.
-A record of succesfully uploaded files is available on the Upload History page.
+A record of successfully uploaded files is available on the Upload History page.

 For more information about this method of learner registration contact firstname.lastname@example.org.